One of nearly 1000 ‘cut flowers’ in The British Museum

 © The Trustees of the British Museum

-K. Sloan, A noble art: amateur artists a (London, The British Museum Press, 2000)
+K. Sloan, A noble art: amateur artists and drawing masters (London, The British Museum Press, 2000)

-R. Hayden, Mrs Delany and her flower coll (London, The British Museum Press, 1992)
+R. Hayden, Mrs Delany and her flower collages (London, The British Museum Press, 1992)